eerison/pest-plugin-api-platform/README.md

 class BooksTest extends ApiTestCase
 {
+    // This trait provided by AliceBundle will take care of refreshing the database content to a known state before each test use RefreshDatabaseTrait;

     public function testGetCollection(): void
     {
         // The client implements Symfony HttpClient's `HttpClientInterface`, and the response `ResponseInterface`